thingsboard/thingsboard.github.io/docs/trendz/calculate-time-to-value.md

 **Example: Predicting Energy Consumption Threshold**

 Let’s consider an example of the usage of the feature.
-Today is 1st January 2025, you have a device an Energy Meter and it measures telemetry such as “Energy Consumption” in kWh.
-The telemetry exist for the whole 2024 year.
+Today is the 1st of January 2025, you have an Energy Meter device, and it measures “Energy Consumption” telemetry in kWh.
+We have historical telemetry for the whole 2024 year.

+## Build prediction model

-1.You create a prediction model with the following parameters:
+Start with creating a prediction model with the following parameters:

   * **Name:** Energy Consumption Prediction
   * **Business entity:** Energy Meter
   * **ThingsBoard key:** energy_consumption_prediction
   * **Training range:** 01/01/2024 - 31/12/2024
-  * **Prediction range:** 1 month
+  * **Prediction range:** 30 days

-After successfully training the model, you see predictions for the entire month of January 2025.
+After successfully training the model, you see predictions for the next 30 days.
 You also build a view to display these predictions (as shown in the screenshot).
+Configure automated forecast generation task with the required frequency.

 {% include images-gallery.html imageCollection="calc-time-to-value-chart" %}

+## Define a logical condition based on the telemetry value

-2.You know that energy consumption higher than 15 kWh is too much for the current meter (for example) and you want to react right before it will happen, let it be 3 days.
+You know that energy consumption higher than 15 kWh is too much for the meter (for example) and you want to react right before it will happen, let it be 3 days.
 So, we have 15 kWh as a telemetry threshold and 3 days as the time threshold.
 So, your condition is “Energy Consumption Prediction” >= 15000.

+## Compute time to event

-3.Next, you need to create a **Calculated Field**:
+Next, you need to create a **Calculated Field**:
   * **Name:** Energy Consumption Prediction Countdown
   * **ThingsBoard key:** energy_consumption_prediction_countdown